rehansheta/T-Salloc/README.md

 # Run

+1. install gnuplot
-1. change the capacity and vm configuration files
+2. change the capacity and vm configuration files
-2. change the values in constants.py
+3. change the values in constants.py
-3. python experiment.py
+4. python experiment.py